evouga/libshell/README.md

 ## Compiling on Windows

 Due to poor interoperation of the Eigen library with the MSVC compiler, Release mode compilation of the derivative code on Windows can take forever (over 8 hours).
 To solve this issue add EIGEN_STRONG_INLINE=inline to your preprocessor macros when building libshell.

+## Testing Program

+I've included code in tests/ that performs sanity-checking on the shell energy implementation.
+In particular, the program performs and reports information on the following tests:
+1. All implemented analytic derivatives and Hessians are checked against the corresponding energy and derivative (respectively) using centered finite differences.
+2. All (consitutive model, second fundamental form) pairs are checked against each other for consistency in the infinitesimal-strain regime about the flat rest state (i.e. that their Hessians all agree at this point).